freenas/freenas-docs/userguide/install.rst

    Boot Environments

-Boot environments are listed starting with option :kbd:`4`.
+In the example shown in :numref:`Figure %s <boot_env_fig>`, the first boot entry, :literal:`FreeNAS-1415259326`, refers to the current version of the operating system, after the update was applied.
+Since it is the first entry, it is the default selection.

-:literal:`Initial-Install` is the original boot environment created when %brand% was first installed.
-Each time the system is updated, a new boot environment is created.
-All available boot environments are listed here.
-Press :kbd:`3` to scroll through multiple pages.
+The next entry, :literal:`Initial-Install`, is the original boot environment created when %brand% was first installed.
+Since there are no other entries between the initial installation and the first entry, only one update has been applied to this system since its initial installation.

-The :literal:`default` boot environment is a special case.
-This is the environment that the system will boot from unless a different boot environment is chosen by the user.
-The :literal:`2. bootfs` entry shows the default boot environment which will be used unless a different one has been chosen.

-Additional boot environment names include the version of the operating system and the date and time they were installed.
+To boot into another version of the operating system, use the down arrow to select its entry and press :kbd:`Enter`.

-To boot from a previous version, press the number before that boot environment.
-The :literal:`1.
-Active` choice changes to show the selection.
-After choosing an alternate boot environment, press :kbd:`1` to return to the boot menu, then press Enter to boot.

 If a boot device fails and the system no longer boots, do not panic.
 The data is still on the disks and there is still a copy of the saved